 A FRAX score estimates the probability of a fracture within the next 10 years.

-The output is a percentage, and higher values indicate a greater risk of fracture.
+The output is a percentage, and

 The score refers to fractures in the: